 - The fees for hiring a decent lawyer exceed the value of the lawsuit

-- You don’t get overly nervous speaking in public, like a courtroom
+- You don’t get overly nervous speaking in public, like in a courtroom

 - You are organized and keep accurate records

-- You have a good familiarity with the Michigan Court Rules and the Rules of Evidence
+- You are familiar with the Michigan Court Rules and the Rules of Evidence.

 - You have time to prepare papers, make copies, learn the required steps, file papers with the court, do legal research, draft complex pleadings, and attend court hearings.

-The truth is, no matter how smart or well educated you are, the criminal justice system makes it virtually impossible to do a competent job of representing yourself.
-Courts and the law are designed so that those trained in the applicable rules have the best chance of successfully traversing through the system.
-Each criminal case is unique, and only a specialist who is experienced in assessing the particulars of a case—and in dealing with the many variables that come up in every case—can provide the type of representation that every criminal defendant needs to receive if justice is to be done.
+The truth is, no matter how smart or well-educated you are, the criminal justice system makes it virtually impossible to do a competent job of representing yourself.
+Courts and the law are designed so those trained in the applicable rules have the best chance of successfully traversing through the system.
+Each criminal case is unique, and only a specialist who is experienced in assessing the particulars of a case—and in dealing with the many variables that come up in every case—can provide the type of representation that every criminal defendant needs to receive justice.
 Criminal defense lawyers do much more than simply question witnesses in court.

 For example, defense lawyers:

-- Understand the possible hidden costs of pleading guilty that a self-represented person might never think about.
+- Understand the possible hidden costs of pleading guilty that a self-represented person might not know.
 For example, a plea under advisement with a dismissal is still a conviction for immigration purposes.

 - Provide defendants with a reality check—a knowledgeable, objective perspective on their situation and what is likely to happen should their cases go to trial.
 This perspective is vital for defendants trying to decide whether to accept a prosecutor’s offered a plea bargain.
 The fact is that innocent people are convicted every day.
 A lawyer can help you understand the realities of your case so that you can make the most intelligent, informed decisions.

-- Help defendants cope with the feelings of fear, embarrassment, reduced self-esteem, and anxiety that criminal charges tend to produce in many people (this is especially true in court where unrepresented defendants are often made to feel less worthy than those who are represented).
+- Help defendants cope with the fear, embarrassment, reduced self-esteem, and anxiety that criminal charges tend to produce in many people (this is especially true in court, where unrepresented defendants often feel less worthy than represented defendants).

-- Are familiar with scientific principles that can be used to impeach prosecution evidence like DNA, blood spatter, fingerprints, and breath and alcohol tests (in OWI or DUI cases).
+- Are familiar with scientific principles to impeach prosecution evidence like DNA, blood spatter, fingerprints, and breath and alcohol tests (in OWI or DUI cases).

-- Are familiar with local court customs and procedures that are not written down anywhere.
-For example, a defense lawyer may know which prosecutor has the real authority to settle a case, what kinds of arguments are likely to appeal to that prosecutor, and what arguments are historically most persuasive with any particular judge.
+- Are familiar with local court customs and procedures that are unwritten and based on tradition.
+For example, a defense lawyer may know which prosecutor has the authority to settle a case, what arguments are likely to appeal to that prosecutor, and what arguments are historically most persuasive with any particular judge.

 - Spend time on a case that a defendant cannot afford to spend.
-Defendants who can afford to hire a lawyer usually have jobs, and therefore lack the time (and energy) to devote to such time-consuming activities as gathering and examining documents, doing legal research, and talking to witnesses.
+Defendants who can afford to hire a lawyer are usually employed and therefore lack the time (and energy) to devote to such time-consuming activities as gathering and examining documents, doing legal research, and talking to witnesses.